Ron G. Crane was born in Nampa, Idaho. He is a graduate of Nampa Christian High School and later graduated from college

 Prior to his election as Treasurer in 1998, Mr. Crane served 16 years in the Idaho House of Representatives.
 While there,

 he chaired the House State Affairs Committee for 4 years and the Business Committee for 7 years.
 He also served as co-chairman

 of the Interim Committee on Electrical Restructuring.
 During his public service, he received the Guardian of Small Business

 Award from NFIB and the Legislative Champion of the Family Award.

 Mr. Crane started his own successful business, Crane Alarm Service, in 1979.
 Today, Crane Alarm is one of the

 oldest and largest alarm companies in Idaho.
 He is a member of the Nampa and Caldwell, Idaho Chambers of Commerce, was a

 founding member of the Lifeline Crisis Pregnancy Center, and serves on the board of trustees for Nampa Christian Schools.

 Mr. Crane has been married to his wife, Cheryl, since 1969.
-They have six children, four girls and two boys, and seven grandchildren.
+They have six children, four girls and two boys, and eight grandchildren.